jtoth7824/newsSearchApp/README.md

 ## Installation

-Fork or clone the repo.
+  * Fork or clone the repo from github.
+  * Install node.js to your computer, if not already present.
+Node.js can be installed from [here](https://nodejs.org/en/)
-Make sure to install all the dependencies by running the following command:
+  * Make sure to install all the dependencies by running the following command from a terminal window where files were forked/cloned to:

-**npm install**
+    * **npm install**

 ## Usage

-To use this application once installed, the user launches the application from a terminal window as follows:
+To use this application once installed, the user launches the application from a terminal window where files were forked/cloned to:

 **npm start**